Two sided ergodic singular control and mean field game for diffusions

 \section{Abstract}

-Consider two independent controlled linear diffusions with the same dynamics and the same ergodic controls, the first corresponding to an individual player, the second to the market.
-Let us also consider a cost function that depends on the first diffusion and the expectation of the second one.
-In this framework, we study the mean-field game consisting in finding the equilibrium points where the controls chosen by the player to minimize an ergodic integrated cost coincide with the market controls.
-We first show that in the control problem, without market dependence, the best policy is to reflect the process within two boundaries.
-We use these results to get criteria for the optimal and market controls to coincide (i.e., equilibrium existence), and give a pair of nonlinear equations to find these equilibrium points.
-We also get criteria for the existence and uniqueness of equilibrium points for the mean-field games under study.
-These results are illustrated through several examples where the existence and uniqueness of the equilibrium points depend on the values of the parameters defining the underlying diffusion.
+In a probabilistic mean-field game driven by a linear diffusion an individual player aims to minimize an ergodic long-run cost by controlling the diffusion through a pair of --increasing and decreasing-- c\`adl\`ag processes, while he is interacting with an aggregate of players through the expectation of a similar diffusion controlled by another pair of c\`adl\`ag processes.
+In order to find equilibrium points in this game, we first consider the control problem, in which the individual player has no interaction with the aggregate of players.
+In this case, we prove that the best policy is to reflect the diffusion process within two thresholds.
+Based on these results, we obtain criteria for the existence of equilibrium points in the mean-field game in the case when the controls of the aggregate of players are of reflection type, and give a pair of nonlinear equations to find these equilibrium points.
+In addition, we present an approximation result for Nash equilibria of erdogic games with finitely many players to the mean-field game equilibria considered above when the number of players tends to infinity.
+These results are illustrated by several examples where the existence and uniqueness of the equilibrium points depend on the coefficients of the underlying diffusion.